Schnitze1/COS30018-vLLM-Cybersecurity-Support-Agent-/README.md

    Update the `config.yaml` (or equivalent config file) to set your environment variables, API keys, and vLLM model paths.

 4. **Run vLLM Server**
-   Start your vLLM backend for language model inference, according to vLLM documentation.
+   Start your vLLM backend for language model inference, according to vLLM documentation, which can be provided if requested.

 5. **Start the Support Agent**
    ```bash